Back to main page

 Cod, haddock, whiting, ballan wrasse under 18" long

 'Edible' species are those, including ling, cod, pollack, etc, that would normally be kept for eating.
-In addition to their regular points value, good specimens can be entered in the 'heaviest edible' category for the daily and overall prizes.
+In addition to their regular points value, good specimens can be entered for the daily 'heaviest edible' cash prize.
 These are the only fish weighed on shore.

 Daily timetable